wintersys-projects/adt-build-machine-scripts.orig/doco/AgileToolkitDeployment/DeployingDBaaS.md

   **cluster-name** can be unique string for your cluster, for example, **"testcluster"**
   **db-name** can be a unique string for your database, for example, **"testdatabase"**
   **adt_vpc** the unique vpc id of your machines, for example, **"e265abcb-1295-1d8b-af36-0129f89456c2"**

+  Once the managed database is provisioned set its "trusted ip" addresses to "10.0.%.%" through the GUI system so that it can only be connected to through private ip addresses.

 --------